-Guests may be brought in school during the day, provided host student has received a two-day prior approval from the and classroom teachers.
-Approval from the school means host student will be responsible for the guest student's conduct.
+Guests may be brought into school during the day, provided the host student has received a two-day prior approval from the office and classroom teachers.
+Approval from the school means the host student will be responsible for the guest student's conduct.
 Guests will be asked to leave the school if their behavior is inappropriate.